-Stay tuned for part 4 of our storytelling series to discover the different types of patient stories that are effective in pharma marketing.
+Read part 4 of our storytelling series, 3 Superpowers of Patient Stories, to discover the different types of patient stories that are effective in pharma marketing.

 If you’d like to put the proven science of storytelling to work in your marketing strategy, request a meeting today!